This issue brief was updated on November 19, 2020

 One of the lessons from the GFC is that when faced with a common challenge and a clear need for coordinated action, the G20 can step up to become the forum for effective decision- making.
 With representatives of twenty of the world’s most important economic players around a table—whether virtually or in person—the G20 summit is the ideal venue to build alliances and the perfect setting for the United States to use its long and deep diplomatic skills and its financial and strategic power to exert leadership.

 The scale of debt accumulation by the major economies means there is less room for further spending.
 Indeed, while fiscal measures and looser monetary policy were ideal for combatting the banking crisis more than a decade ago, the current pandemic will require a much more creative global response.
 This is a health crisis with economic consequences rather than the other way around.
 It will require a coordinated response.
 Showing that countries can overcome differences and act together can inject confidence into societies that can encourage businesses to invest and households to spend.
+This means that the G20 must show that it will not repeat the mistakes that some members made during the global financial crisis.
+After agreeing to an innovative $1 trillion injection of funding at their 2009 summit, some countries embarked on an austerity program that undermined the pooisitive impact.
+While it may tempting to scale back spending in the face of the huge debt that has been amassed, that would be the wrong course.
+The prolonged nature of the crisis and the low interest rate, low inflation environment calls for more coordinated fiscal work to avoid a lost decade of growth for the world.

 Everyone is going to be looking to these countries’ leaders to come out with some epiphanies and big breakthroughs on what the post-COVID-19 world is going to look like.